ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Centrality

-Centrality or eigenvector centrality (also called prestige score) is a measure of the influence of a node in a network.
+<div align="justify"> Centrality or eigenvector centrality (also called prestige score) is a measure of the influence of a node in a network.
 Relative scores are assigned to all nodes in the network based on the concept that connections to high-scoring nodes contribute more to the score of the node in question than equal connections to low-scoring nodes.
 A high eigenvector score means that a node is connected to many nodes who themselves have high scores.
 Betweenness Centrality of a node in a protein signaling network, can indicate the relevance of a protein as functionally capable of holding together communicating proteins.
 The higher the value the higher the relevance of the protein as organizing regulatory molecules.
 Centrality of a protein indicates the capability of a protein to bring in communication distant proteins.
-In signaling modules, proteins with high Centrality are likely crucial to maintain the network’s functionality and coherence of signaling mechanisms (Scardoni et al. 2009).
+In signaling modules, proteins with high Centrality are likely crucial to maintain the network’s functionality and coherence of signaling mechanisms (Scardoni et al. 2009).</div>